 Panera Bread Summer Corn Chowder

-- 3 tbsp butter (can use non dairy butter)*
+- 3 tablespoon butter (can use non dairy butter)*

 - ⅓ cup diced onion (yellow or white)